aliihjt/personal-journal/README.md

+Project Description
+Personal Journal is a simple web-based journaling application built using HTML, CSS, and JavaScript.
+It allows users to keep track of their daily thoughts, moods, and the music they are listening to, as well as provide a space for self-reflection.
+Users can save and view their journal entries, edit or delete them, and have the data persist through local storage.
+This project is designed to be a lightweight, user-friendly tool for personal journaling.

 Features
 Save Journal Entries: Users can save entries including the date, mood, music of the day, and personal thoughts.
 View Saved Entries: Entries are displayed in a sidebar, with options to view, delete, or edit each one.